 This task will provide for a vendor to develop and implement a system which will electronically capture and submit traffic citations by state and local law enforcement.
 This system will allow faster and more efficient issuance of a citation to the violator and will capture citation data for timely reporting to various entities.
 The system will allow submission of citations directly to the Administrative Office of the Courts for their dissemination to various courts and to the Office of Driver Services.
-Funding will provide for vendor/contract services; equipment with an acquisition cost of less than \$4,000 each, including pda's and printers; equipment with an acquisition cost of \$5,000 or more each to include: 4 database servers at an estimated cost of \$125,000 each (1 to be located at the Arkansas Crime Information Center, 1 at the Arkansas State Police, 1 at the Administrative Office of the Courts, and 1 at the Arkansas Game and Fish), twelve back-up servers to be located at the ASP troops at a cost of \$15,000 each, two ESRI mapping software at a cost of \$80,000 each, ESRI ArcGIS data appliance at a cost of \$107,000, ESRI database server at a cost of \$25,000, ESRI mapping/location server at a cost of \$27,000, a location tool at a cost of \$53,000, a mapping plotter at a cost of \$35,000, and 5 ESRI licenses at a cost of \$5,000 each; travel and training.
+Funding will provide for vendor/contract services; equipment with an acquisition cost of less than \$5,000 each, including pda's and printers; equipment with an acquisition cost of \$5,000 or more each to include: 4 database servers at an estimated cost of \$125,000 each (1 to be located at the Arkansas Crime Information Center, 1 at the Arkansas State Police, 1 at the Administrative Office of the Courts, and 1 at the Arkansas Game and Fish), twelve back-up servers to be located at the ASP troops at a cost of \$15,000 each, two ESRI mapping software at a cost of \$80,000 each, ESRI ArcGIS data appliance at a cost of \$107,000, ESRI database server at a cost of \$25,000, ESRI mapping/location server at a cost of \$27,000, a location tool at a cost of \$53,000, a mapping plotter at a cost of \$35,000, and 5 ESRI licenses at a cost of \$5,000 each; travel and training.

+ASP K4TR \$4,500,000
-Task 7-Traffic Records Professional Development

-This task provides for specified training to law enforcement and other highway safety professionals in matters of traffic records.
-May involve continued crash investigation and reconstruction training courses.
+Task 7-Traffic Records Professional Development This task provides for specified training to law professionals in matters of traffic records.
+May in reconstruction training courses. enforcement and oth ••••

+ASP ASP/AHTD (K4TR) (TR) \$ 150,000 \$ 3,000